THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

-Saar Anis | Impact of Insufficient Sleep on Mental Health among Adults: CHR 2024 Data Brooke Bhattacharya <br /> Veda Machiraju | Analysis of Health and Socioeconomic Disparities Across 320 U.S. Counties Kelly Bowen | Exploring the Link Between Air Pollution Exposure and Obesity in the CHR 2024 Sarah Cooke | The Impact Of Food Insecurity On Diabetes Prevalence In The Midwest Gabrielle Davis <br /> Carly DaCosta | Health Outcomes by Employment Status Aishwarya Deengar | Perceiving County Health Rankings via Environmental and Technological Predictors
+Saar Anis | Impact of Insufficient Sleep on Mental Health among Adults: CHR 2024 Data Brooke Bhattacharya <br /> Veda Machiraju | Analysis of Health and Socioeconomic Disparities Across 320 U.S. Counties Kelly Bowen | Exploring the Link Between Air Pollution Exposure and Obesity in the CHR 2024 Sonny Caradonna | Effect of Lifetyle Choices on Health Outcomes Sarah Cooke | The Impact Of Food Insecurity On Diabetes Prevalence In The Midwest Gabrielle Davis <br /> Carly DaCosta | Health Outcomes by Employment Status Aishwarya Deengar | Perceiving County Health Rankings via Environmental and Technological Predictors